Covid Vaccination Protocols For Spring 2022

 COVID-19 Hotline: 570-372-3333

-Employees are strongly encouraged to be fully vaccinated prior to returning to work on campus.
-Employees who are fully vaccinated do not need to be tested as a close contact unless they become symptomatic.
+Employees are strongly encouraged to be fully vaccinated with a booster prior to returning to work on campus.

-Faculty and staff members who choose to participate in the Global Opportunities Program as GO directors and traveling with students are required to be fully vaccinated.
+Faculty and staff members who choose to participate in the Global Opportunities Program as GO directors and traveling with students are required to have received all recommended vaccine doses, including boosters.

 Employees who become ill because of a Covid infection or need to quarantine as a close contact should use their regular sick leave.

-All faculty and staff who have been vaccinated with an authorized vaccine should immediately complete the Faculty and Staff Covid Vaccine Form if they have not already done so.
+All faculty and staff who have been vaccinated with an authorized vaccine as well as a booster should immediately complete the Faculty and Staff Covid Vaccine Form if they have not already done so.

 If you are both an SU student and an employee, you must follow the student vaccination protocols first, then those for employees.